WebReflection/inotifywait-spawn/README.md

 ### Compatibility
-Tested on ArchLinux from NodeJS 6 to latest, this should work with every other Linux distribution that offers `inotify-tools` and `inotifywait` with it.
+Fully tested on ArchLinux from NodeJS 6 to latest, this should work with every other Linux distribution that offers `inotify-tools` and `inotifywait` with it.

+Please note that **some options might not be available** with older versions of `inotifywait`, like it is for `include` in current Ubuntu and `inotifywait` version < 3.20.

 ### Caveats & F.A.Q.